redcode/RUN/README.md

 ### Goals

 * 2D/3D.
-* Multi-renderer (OpenGL, Vulkan, DirectX, etc).
+* Multi-renderer (OpenGL, Vulkan, DirectX, and Metal).
 * Multi-platform (Same API in any OS).
 * Fast and Small.
 * Easy to use and to understand.
 * Optional/pluggable ECS subsystem.
-* Lua and Ruby scripting.
+* Lua scripting.

 ### To do
 Almost everything.